ALI3Nass/Digit-Classification-with-Tensor.js/README.md

   Credits:

-  The code in this repository is based on the TensorFlow.js library and adapted from a tutorial by OpenAI.
+  The code in this repository is based on the TensorFlow.js library and adapted from a tutorial on Coursera by deeplearning.ai

   License: